swiftlang/swift-testing/Sources/Testing/Testing.docc/OrganizingTests.md

 within them.
 To add a nested test suite type, simply declare an additional type within the scope of the outer test suite type.

+- Note: If you use a class as a test suite, subclasses do not inherit any test functions or child test suites contained in that class.

 By default, tests contained within a suite will run in parallel with each other.
 For more information about test parallelization, see <doc:Parallelization>.